microchip-pic-avr-examples/pic18f16q40-guitar-tuner/README.md

   - [MikroElektronika LCD Mini Click Board](https://www.mikroe.com/lcd-mini-click)

 ## Demo Configuration
-The Curiosity Low Pin Count (LPC) Development Board was selected as the development platform for this code example.
-The guitar tuner display was implemented using the MikroElektronika LCD Mini Click Board and the MikroElektronika Mic Click Board was used for converting sound to appropriate analog voltages.
-The Curiosity LPC Development Board only has one MikroBUS socket which was used for the LCD display, so the Mic Click Board was connected using a breadboard and jumper wires.
+The Curiosity Low Pin Count (LPC) development board was selected as the development platform for this code example.
+The guitar tuner display was implemented using the MikroElektronika LCD Mini click board&#x2122; and the MikroElektronika Mic click board&#x2122; was used for converting sound to appropriate analog voltages.
+The Curiosity LPC Development Board only has one MikroBUS&#x2122; socket which was used for the LCD display, so the Mic Click Board was connected using a breadboard and jumper wires.
 The jumper wire connections needed to connect the microphone on the breadboard to the PIC18F16Q40 on the Curiosity LPC Development Board are as follows:

-- Green wire: Connection between the analog output of the Mic Click Board to the corresponding positive ADC channel on the PIC microcontroller.
+- Green wire: Connection between the analog output of the Mic click board&#x2122; to the corresponding positive ADC channel on the PIC microcontroller

-- Red / black wires: 3.3V and Ground from the Curiosity LPC Development Board to the breadboard where the microphone audio sensor is placed.
+- Red/black wires: 3.3V and Ground from the Curiosity LPC Development Board to the breadboard where the microphone audio sensor is placed

-- Yellow Wire: Connect from UART TX pin (RC4) of the PIC18F16Q40 to the TX connection on the Curiosity LPC Virtual COM port for serial communication.
+- Yellow Wire: Connect from UART TX pin (RC4) of the PIC18F16Q40 to the TX connection on the Curiosity LPC Virtual COM port for serial communication

 The following table summarizes the signal connections used in this code example: